John Dunmore: Biography

-Dunmore has written a variety of other books, including a series of thrillers under the pseudonym "Jason Calder".
-He has produced a book of 18th-century recipes, Mrs Cook's book of recipes for mariners in distant seas.
+Dunmore wrote a variety of other books, including a series of thrillers under the pseudonym "Jason Calder".
+He produced a book of 18th-century recipes, Mrs Cook's book of recipes for mariners in distant seas.
 Some of the recipes were derived from the logs of explorers of the day.
-He has also written plays, held office in the Playwrights Association of New Zealand, and written a history of the association.
+He also wrote plays, held office in the Playwrights Association of New Zealand, and wrote a history of the association.

-In his capacity as professor of French, Dunmore was president of the New Zealand Federation des Alliances Francaises.
+In his capacity as professor of French, Dunmore was president of the New Zealand Federation des Alliances Francaises, a post he held for twenty years.

-He established two separate publishing firms, the Dunmore Press (1969–1984) and Heritage Press (1985–2004).
+Dunmore established two separate publishing firms, the Dunmore Press (1969–1984) and Heritage Press (1985–2004).
 The Dunmore Press, a substantial New Zealand publisher of academic books, eventually became part of the Thomson publishing group, in 2004.

+Dunmore died on 1 May 2023, at the age of 99.

 Honours and awards

 In 1990, Dunmore was awarded the New Zealand 1990 Commemoration Medal.
 In the 2001 Queen's Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to literature and historical research.

 The French Government appointed Dunmore as a Chevalier dans la Légion d'honneur (Knight of the Legion of Honor) in 1976, and an Officier dans l'Ordre des Palmes académiques (Officer of the Academic Palms) in 1986.
 He was promoted to Officier de la Légion d'honneur (Officer of the Legion of Honor) in 2007, becoming only the tenth New Zealander to hold this level of the order and the third New Zealander to be promoted to the superior rank of Officer after Lieutenant Colonel James Waddell and Nancy Wake.

 Massey University awarded Dunmore an honorary DLitt degree in 2006.
 Fellow Pacific scholars honoured him with a Festschrift:

 The Dunmore Medal for research into French achievements and development in the Pacific is named after him.